 This being Wisconsin, we still have more cold weather ahead of us, so it’s important for parents to understand the risk of frostbite during Winter weather.

 Frostbite occurs when the skin and underlying tissues freeze.
-Even a short period of the skin being exposed to subfreezing temperatures can have long-term consequences such …Continue reading →
+Even a short period of the skin being exposed to subfreezing temperatures can have long-term consequences such …Click here to continue reading

 Brrrr — it’s cold out there.
 It’s February in Wisconsin, and I expect this weather, but I have to admit, it’s starting to wear me down.
 I’ve been trying different things to keep warm, like hot chocolate, or my favorite comfort food, macaroni and cheese.
 And there’s nothing like a hot shower after shoveling snow!

 As a nurse in the Burn Program at Children’s Hospital of Wisconsin, I want you to know that serious scald burns can be caused by wet heat, like steam or boiling water.
-Sadly, I’m …Continue reading →
+Sadly, I’m …Click here to continue reading

 Sparklers can burn at more than 1,200 degrees Fahrenheit.